sparkeexd/furina-go/README.md

 # mimo
-Discord bot integration for HoYoLab.
+Personal discord bot integration for commonly used HoYoLab functions.